A while back, Mar left this comment on a post about body image:

 Another thing that I bear in mind is that I need to trust that my husband tells me the truth.
 If he says he still loves me when I’m not loving myself, I should believe him.
 I don’t expect him to look like Daniel Craig.
 Why would I dismiss him when he says he doesn’t expect me to look like Penelope Cruz?

 While these are fabulous ideas that make perfect sense intellectually, there are still times when drilling these reminders does nothing.
 Mar is right: Most of the time these painful body image barriers refuse to come down, even in the face of praise and affection and even outright lust.
 Intellectualizing and reasoning your way out of self-loathing CAN work, but sometimes it just won’t.
-I wish I had easy solutions, but the real bottom line is this: Just as you are unlikely to find true love with another human until you learn to love and accept your own humanity, you are unlikely to find lasting sexual spark with another human being until you learn to love and accept your own body.
+I wish I had easy solutions, but the real bottom line is this: Just as you are unlikely to find true love with another human until you learn to accept your own humanity, you are unlikely to find lasting sexual spark with another human being until you learn to accept your own body.
 And I definitely don’t have quick tips or bullet points for that.
 The whole blog is about THAT.
 But I can tell you from personal experience that my own bedroom hang-ups have eased as my body image has improved, and that getting comfortable with myself was the only thing that made me become more confident and comfortable sexually.

 If you struggle with feeling unattractive and it inhibits you sexually, I would encourage you to talk with your partner about it.
 I know that, “It’s not you, it’s me,” is a horribly cliched phrase, but it might benefit your partner to know that what you’re dealing with is internal and not triggered by something she/he/they has done wrong, or that your attraction to her/him/them has diminished.
 This can create a difficult dynamic, I know, but try to keep those lines of communication open.
 Eventually your partner will start to blame herself/himself/themself for infrequent or awkward intimacy, and then you’ll both get sucked into suffering.